 Shrimp Boil

-After visiting Historic Charleston and Jekyll Island, my wife and I spent a few days at the beach in Florida.
-You’d think the seafood would be a lot cheaper, being on the coast and all, but it’s not that different from my local grocery store.
-Then again, I live in a coastal state.
+After visiting Historic Charleston and Jekyll Island, the wife and I spent a few days on the Florida coast.
+You’d think the seafood would be a lot cheaper there, but it’s not that different from my local grocery store.
+I live at the opposite end of a coastal state, but it’s a coastal state nonetheless.
 We bought some amberjack steaks for our ‘nice dinner’ night.
 For another night, we bought some shrimp:

 100_1943